EnmanuelFerrer/to-do-list/README.md

 Now click on the button **Body** under the input text.

-Then go down and select **raw**, go to the right and click on the dropdown button, and select **JSON**.
-Under it, you have a space to write your JSON Body.
+Then go down, select **RAW** and go to the right, click on the dropdown button and select **JSON**.
+Under all of this, you have a text box to write your JSON Body.

 This is an example: